 Even though Leeds were not the all-conquering team they had been in previous years, Radebe was establishing himself as a cult figure in central Yorkshire.
 This was set in stone when Leeds played bitter rivals Manchester United weeks after the League Cup final.
 In the opening stages, Leeds had their goalkeeper Mark Beeney sent off.
 With no goalkeeper on the bench, Radebe was given the gloves and did not disappoint.
-He made stunning saves to deny Ryan Giggs and Andy Cole and was only beaten by a Roy Keane effort as the eventual champions narrowly beat an impressive 10-man Leeds side.
+He made stunning saves to deny Ryan Giggs and Andy Cole and was only beaten by a Roy Keane effort as the eventual champions narrowly beat an impressive ten-man Leeds.

 The next time Leeds played United, it was a different story.
 The Yorkshire side were humiliated 4-0 and Wilkinson was shown the door.
-In came the ex-Arsenal defense-focused duo of George Graham as manager and David O’Leary as his assistant.
+In came the ex-Arsenal defence-focused duo of George Graham as manager and David O’Leary as his assistant.
 Although not the most attractive side in the league, Leeds were now solid, with Radebe the rock at the back.

 Before South Africa’s historic friendly against England, Radebe was handed the national team captaincy.
 It was the ultimate honour for a man who never forgot his roots, and a year later, he led out his country in the 1998 World Cup opener against hosts France.
 Radebe was once again at the centre of history for the Bafana, and he was also at the top of his game.

-South Africa were easily beaten by Les Bleus but came from behind to earn a draw against Denmark, with Benni McCarthy scoring their first ever World Cup finals goal.
+South Africa were easily beaten by Les Bleus but came from behind to earn a draw against Denmark, with Benni McCarthy scoring their first-ever World Cup finals goal.
 A disappointing 2-2 draw against Saudi Arabia followed, which put the Bafana out on goal difference.
-It was not the ending Radebe and co. wanted but they had finally competed at the highest level.
+It was not the ending Radebe and co. wanted, but they had finally competed at the highest level.

 Awarded Leeds’ Player of the Year prior to France 98, he helped the club finish fifth in the Premier League and ensure their return to European football.
 His rise at Leeds also saw him given the captain’s armband by Graham on the eve of the 1998/99 season, a reflection of his standing at the club.
-Soon after, though, Graham moved back to London to take charge of Tottenham Hotspur.
+Soon after, though, Graham moved back to London to take charge of Tottenham.

 The bookies had Radebe as the favourite to be the Scotsman’s first signing at the Lane.
 After a few weeks of uncertainty, O’Leary was named as the new Leeds boss and Radebe declared he was staying to continue to work with a man who had taught him so much.
 It was O’Leary who had given Radebe the nickname ‘The Chief’ and was part of the reason why he turned down offers from both Spurs and Chelsea.

-Soon after, Radebe again led South Africa to the final of the African Cup of Nations, but this time they were denied by Nigeria, who scored after just 40 seconds on their way to a 2-0 victory.
+Soon after, Radebe again led South Africa to the final of the Africa Cup of Nations, but this time they were denied by Nigeria, who scored after just 40 seconds on their way to a 2-0 victory.
 It was the third time in a row the Bafana had reached the final but they only had one trophy to show for it.